gentoo-haskell/gentoo-haskell/projects/blog/113-unsafePerformIO-and-missing-NOINLINE.rst

 And, the bug has vanished.

 That made the click: **unsafePerformIO** might be the real problem.
-I've grepped for all **unsafePerformIO** instances and examined all difinition sites.
+I've grepped for all **unsafePerformIO** instances and examined all definition sites.

 Two were especially interesting: